 - Without Her Consent.
 A woman who has been in a coma for the past 12 years delivers a baby out of the blue.
 What the what?
 Yepppp…

-- Zone of Genius.
+- Find Your Zone of Genius.
 I have read about zones of genius in The Big Leap (another good read) before but this one is pretty good too.
 I also like how she talks about purpose and how there is an emotional connection there.

 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones.
 Great guide from James Clear on thinking about and building habits.
 Pairing them with something you are already doing.
 And finding ways to reward yourself when you complete them.
 Lots of tweet-able gems.

 - A Spell for Trouble: An Enchanted Bay Mystery.
-Alex goes to visit her estranged aunt and cousins and she sense that something is a little bit, um magical, but is not sure.
+Alex goes to visit her estranged aunt and cousins and she senses that something is a little bit, um magical, but is not sure.
 Then a murder happens.
 Dun dun dun.
 I’m only about a third of the way through it but I’m liking it so far.

 - One By One.
 Sometimes I need a good thriller and this one did not disappoint.
 Claire and her friends are going on a 1-week camping trip but her van breaks down on the way.
 They are lost in the woods with no cell reception and then people start disappearing one by one.
 I finished it in 3 days!

 - Playing Big.
 I’m reading this book a little at a time as I train to become a Playing Big Facilitator.
 For the next few weeks, we are talking about the inner critic.
 And Tara has given us a new way of thinking about that sometimes nagging, negative voice in our head.
 She says, “it’s like a guard at the edge of your comfort zone” that activates when there is a threat to our emotional safety.
 And really we need to learn how to acknowledge it and say, “thanks, but I’ve got this”.
 Powerful.